bioc/flowGraph/README.md

 BiocManager::install("aya49/flowGraph")
 ```

+This package has been tested on R version 3.5+.
+If you have R version 3.5 - 4.0, download this package as a zip file, go to the `DESCRIPTION` file, change the R version requirement, and install the package locally.

 ## Usage

 See our [vignette](vignettes/flowGraph.Rmd) for different use cases of the package: generating features, calculating summary statistics, visualizing results, and data specific use cases.